euanlimzx/Canvas-Kaltura-Downloader/README.md

 # How to download your UCLA Lectures
 This chrome extension allows you to download lectures from Canvas, specifically those hosted on Kaltura.

+Disclaimer: intended for personal, educational use only, and you are solely responsible for ensuring compliance with your university's policies and applicable laws regarding the downloading and use of lecture materials.

 You can download it <a href="https://github.com/euanlimzx/Canvas-Kaltura-Downloader/releases/tag/1.0.0" target="_blank">here</a>!!

 Installation Instructions (<5 minutes):